JLLeitschuh/nodeclipse-1/org.nodeclipse.enide.gradle/README.md

 ### Developing

 1. `git clone`;
-2. import this project and `org.nodeclipse.common` (only 2 is enough) in Eclipse with PDE (e.g. Eclipse SDK/Classic) as "Existing Projects into Workspace".
+2. import this `org.nodeclipse.enide.gradle` project and `org.nodeclipse.common` (only 2 is enough) in Eclipse with PDE (e.g. Eclipse Standard or Enide Studio) as "Existing Projects into Workspace".

 maven build is optional for full build with other plugins.